ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Maybe priorities changed throughout the year (they will) or maybe now a new strategic initiative needs to be added to the roadmap (it will).
 Things that seemed so important in January may have turned irrelevant in June.
 How do you ensure alignment between the company vision and team goals with this person's personal aspirations and motivations?

-I have found the way to do this is to dedicate time specifically to review the agreed upon objectives, discuss the career action plan, and ensure we are properly tracking towards the goals.
+I have found the best way to do this is to dedicate time specifically to review the agreed upon objectives, discuss the career action plan, and ensure we are properly tracking towards the goals.

 **Agenda and topics:**
 - Review the current set of goals, have them self-review as well.
 How are they progressing toward their goals?
 - Recalibrate the career action plan as needed
   - Note: this is **not** about adding goals, but about ensuring we are supporting our people to reach their goals and dreams
   - Are the goals (S)pecific, (M)easurable, (A)ssignable, (R)elevant, (T)ime specific?
-- Update the action plan as needed to ensure they are reaching their goal.
+- Update the action plan as needed to ensure they are reaching their goals.
 Some examples may include:
   - Do they need to spend more time coding?
 Remove unnecessary meetings.
   - Are their technical skills not growing as expected?
 Ensure code review!
 Share books, links, harder projects.
   - Is there too much on their plate?
 Remove roadblocks, help them with time management.